+Percent of Cars

-Reason Out of Service Percent of Cars Out of Service
+Reason Out of Service Out of Service

 System failure 93%

-(repeat failure or unusual occurrence) Total
+(repeat failure or unusual occurrence)

 Performance data are reviewed daily, weekly, and monthly for trends.
 When an unfavorable performance trend is detected, cars may be held out of service for engineering evaluation.
 Sometimes systems can be re-engineered to improve reliability.